planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/styles.rst

 #.
 Click :guilabel:`Apply` to commit the change.

 #.
 Verify the change by going to the layer's :guilabel:`Layer Preview` tab.
-Zoom in the see the behavior change based on zoom level.
+Zoom in to see the behavior change based on zoom level.

    .. figure:: img/styles_viewingnewstyle.png